Palash Securities Ltd leads gainers in 'B' group

 -

-Rajdarshan Industries Ltd, BGR Energy Systems Ltd, Siti Networks Ltd and Coastal Corporation Ltd Partly Paidup are among the other gainers in the BSE's 'B' group today, 13 December 2022.
+Heads UP Ventures Ltd, Onelife Capital Advisors Ltd, Siti Networks Ltd and IL&FS Investment Managers Ltd are among the other gainers in the BSE's 'B' group today, 14 December 2022.

-Rajdarshan Industries Ltd, BGR Energy Systems Ltd, Siti Networks Ltd and Coastal Corporation Ltd Partly Paidup are among the other gainers in the BSE's 'B' group today, 13 December 2022.
+Heads UP Ventures Ltd, Onelife Capital Advisors Ltd, Siti Networks Ltd and IL&FS Investment Managers Ltd are among the other gainers in the BSE's 'B' group today, 14 December 2022.

-Rajdarshan Industries Ltd soared 19.96% to Rs 58.3.
+Heads UP Ventures Ltd soared 20.00% to Rs 16.2.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 12662 shares were traded on the counter so far as against the average daily volumes of 679 shares in the past one month.
+On the BSE, 1.59 lakh shares were traded on the counter so far as against the average daily volumes of 13514 shares in the past one month.

-BGR Energy Systems Ltd surged 19.94% to Rs 80.3.
+Onelife Capital Advisors Ltd surged 19.96% to Rs 16.05.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 4.57 lakh shares were traded on the counter so far as against the average daily volumes of 10220 shares in the past one month.
+On the BSE, 37536 shares were traded on the counter so far as against the average daily volumes of 4152 shares in the past one month.

-Coastal Corporation Ltd Partly Paidup added 15.98% to Rs 109.95.
+IL&FS Investment Managers Ltd rose 16.80% to Rs 8.69.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 30 shares were traded on the counter so far as against the average daily volumes of 1867 shares in the past one month.
+On the BSE, 6.71 lakh shares were traded on the counter so far as against the average daily volumes of 78068 shares in the past one month.

 Powered by Capital Market - Live News